sidtalia/Self-driving-car/README_STM32.md

 ### Control
 The control is based on bezier curve(3rd order) based trajectory generation.
-At the moment, the generated trajectory is not "optimal".
-There is however, support for pre-emptive braking.
+At the moment, the generated trajectory is not an optimized one.
+There is however, support for pre-emptive braking (more on that later).

 The speed control uses an asymmetric non-linear controller.
 Big words?
 Here's a simpler explanation:
 1) The car does not speed up and slow down in the same way; the response of the brakes is different from the response of the throttle, therefore there is asymmetry in the process being controlled.